This Gooey Apple-Pecan Pie Recipe Is the Ultimate Fall Dessert

 Get the best of both worlds with this Southern twist on a sweet classic.

-When the bakery first opened in 2013, Brown and her sister, Erica Houston-Pickett developed the menu using Veronica’s handwritten recipes she’d collected over the years, including the pecan-apple pie.
+When the bakery first opened in 2013, Brown and her sister, Erica Houston-Pickett developed the menu using Veronica’s handwritten recipes she’d collected over the years, including this pecan apple pie recipe.

-First, you’ll gather the components of your pie mixture, which includes light corn syrup, eggs, brown sugar, butter, salt, vanilla extract and of course two thinly sliced Granny Smith apples.
-Be sure to mix these ingredients by hand and not in a mixer because that will alter the texture in a way that you don’t want.
+To get started, gather the components of your apple pie mixture.
+These include light corn syrup, eggs, brown sugar, butter, salt, vanilla extract and, of course, apples.
+Brown recommends using tart Granny Smith apples, and thinly slicing them.
+Be sure to mix all ingredients by hand with a spatula or wooden spoon, and not in a mixer.
+You want the texture to remain chunky.

 - 1 cup of Karo light corn syrup

 - ½ cup of melted butter